amuslu87/lckdwnlnx/README.md

 # lckdwnlnx

-# This porject is all about improving Unix Shell coding
+# This project is all about improving Unix Shell coding